odoo/odoo/doc/search-view.rst

 A default implementation is provided which fetches nothing.

-A completion item is an object literal with two keys:
+A completion item is a javascript object with two keys (technically it can have any number of keys, but only these two will be used by the search view):

 ``label``